Our Team

 Krystal Kehoe MacLeod, PhD

-Founding Director
+Executive Director

 Eunice Hammond, MA

-Research Coordinator
+Research Coordinator II

 Eunice Hammond is a Research Coordinator at the Bruyère Research Institute.
 She works on qualitative projects in various research areas including food security, retirement home regulation and emergency department avoidance.
 Her other research interests include mental health studies among ethnic minorities, housing affordability and immigrant health.
 Eunice has a Master of Arts in Health Policy and Equity from York University and completed her undergraduate degree in Health Studies at the University of Waterloo.
 Eunice is passionate about working to improve healthcare outcomes through policy, research and community advocacy.
 Outside of work, Eunice enjoys spending time with family, reading, watching TV shows and listening to podcasts.